Chairs of Committees and Advisors

 To contact Ryan Lowe email: firstname.lastname@example.org

-Isobel Pick, Chair of Training Council
+Isobel Pick, Director of Training

 Isobel Pick is a child and adolescent psychotherapist working in London in the Tavistock Outreach Project in Primary Schools and in private practice.
 She works with children, adolescents and parents, and supports staff in the school setting, providing consultations and work discussion.
 She also undertakes supervision.